-Craig, the minister on the DVD, was entertaining and told an interesting story.
-He started with David, the man after God’s own heart.
-David’s music drove an evil spirit away from the wayward King Saul.
-Since music could drive evil spirits out, Craig reasoned music could drive them in.
+The entertaining minister on the DVD told an interesting story.
+He started his message with King David, the man after God’s own heart.
+David’s music drove away evil spirits from the wayward King Saul.
+Since music could drive evil spirits out Craig reasoned music could drive them in.

 Skepticism immediately surfaced.
-A person can invite an evil spirit into their life.
+A person can invite an evil spirit into his life.
 Disobedience may open the door for an evil spirit to come in.
-I had my doubts God left us so helpless that listening to music would deposit evil spirits into our lives without our consent.
+But I had my doubts God left us so helpless that listening to music would deposit evil spirits into our lives without our consent.

 Craig’s story became dramatic.
 A well-known musician and friend of Craig’s decided to leave the music industry.
 The musician’s devils, 42 of them, were not willing to release him.
 The musician’s wife made a 911 phone call to Craig’s house pleading for help.
 He reluctantly drove to his friend’s house to cast the devils out.

-Some people in the church were awed by this powerful story of deliverance.
+This powerful story of deliverance awed some people in the church.
 I wasn’t among them.
 I didn’t understand why the name of Jesus failed to cast out devil #42 when God gave Jesus “the name that is above every name, that at the name of Jesus every knee should bow, in heaven and on earth and under the earth . . .
 (Philippians 2:9-11, NIV)

-I seriously doubt Craig meant to suggest that his music contained more power than Jesus name, but that is exactly what he did.
-These kind of messages undermine our confidence in a loving God and instill fear.
-The call to stop listening to certain types of music lest a devil invade us leaves us empty instead of full.
+I seriously doubt Craig meant to suggest that his music contained more power than Jesus’ name, but that is exactly what he did.
+These kinds of messages undermine our confidence in a loving God and instill fear.
 Wouldn’t it be better to fill us with the knowledge of God?

 I’ve seen more than one minister with a crusade regarding a specific subject fall by the wayside.
 One minister built his ministry around saving marriages.
 For twenty years, his conferences proved helpful at salvaging many a shipwrecked relationship.
 Apparently, he didn’t follow his own advice.
 Divorce ended his marriage and ministry.